monsoonmaelstrom/book2/book2.md

 “I told you I could take you,” someone says to my left.

 “What?”
-I ask, and I think it comes out as garbled as I feel.
+I ask, and I think it comes out sounding as garbled as I feel.
 I try to sit up and, oh.
 That is *not* a good idea.

 “You lost.”